serjilyashenko/ssr-on-fastify-experiments/README.md

 So, we have a backend server with Fastify on board.
 `/public` folder is registered as static and exposed by the http server.
-There are a favicon, a JS bundle and component modules there.
+It contains a favicon, a JS bundle, and component modules.

 Also, there is a router registered.
 It returns html pages as a http response with help of a `renderReactElement` (`renderer.js` file)